 Congratulations!
 You’re engaged and ready to marry the love of your life.
-It’s all incredibly exciting and then suddenly – the planning stage hits you!
+It’s all incredibly exciting and then suddenly – you realise you have to plan it!
 Over the years, I’ve spoken to many couples about how overwhelming wedding planning can be.
-Who should we invite?
-Where should we have our wedding?
+Where should we get married?
 Will I upset my family if I don’t invite Aunty X?
 How much should we spend?
 Which supplier should we hire first?
 Where do we even start?

-I’ve been in the wedding industry a long time and have been a part of thousands of couples journeys, so I’ve learnt a lot about the planning process.
-It can seem scary and overwhelming at times, but planning your wedding can be a lovely, enjoyable experience, especially when you’re armed with expert tips and handy bits of advice!
-Here are my top tips for ensuring that you enjoy a stress free time planning your wedding.
+I’ve been in the wedding industry a long time and have helped thousands of couples, so I’ve learnt a lot about the planning process.
+It can seem like an impossible task at times, but planning your wedding can be a lovely, enjoyable experience, especially when you’re armed with expert tips and handy bits of advice!
+Here are my top tips for ensuring that you enjoy a stress free wedding planning.

 Start With Your Budget

 Once you have set your budget, it will determine a lot about your wedding day, such as the kind of venue you could have and how many people you can invite.
 From here, you can start to plan all of the other fun things that will make your wedding unique.

 Be True To Yourself & What’s Important To You As A Couple